 Legal Aid Chicago resolves critical civil-legal problems that trap people in poverty.
 Staff prevent unfair evictions from the only decent housing our clients can afford; protect survivors of sexual assault, human trafficking and domestic violence; secure or preserve desperately needed benefits such as veterans’ benefits, social security, or health benefits; assist senior citizens who have been swindled by consumer scams or robbed of their livelihoods through fraudulent consumer scams; and help children receive the education they need to succeed.

 Cook County Health is a public hospital and health system that has been meeting the health care needs of Cook County’s underserved populations since 1857.
-Legal Aid Chicago and Cook County Health entered into a Medical-Legal Partnership in 2017, with the support of the BUILD Health Challenge, to address the health-harming legal needs of Cook County Health patients who receive care coordination services.
+Legal Aid Chicago, Cook County Health, and the Chicago Department of Public Health entered into a Medical-Legal Partnership in 2017, with the support of the BUILD Health Challenge, to address the health-harming legal needs of Cook County Health patients who receive care coordination services.

 Through the BUILD Health Challenge Opportunity Fund award program, Legal Aid Chicago received $50,000 in 2018 to begin a SOAR Disability Application assistance program through our Medical-Legal Partnership with Cook County Health.